Semaglutide and Type 2 Diabetes

 1. What are the typical glucose levels for non-diabetic versus diabetic patients?

-2. What are the hallmark symptoms you can identify when treating a potentially diabetic patient?
+2. What hallmark symptoms can you identify when treating a potentially diabetic patient?

 Lifestyle Interventions and the Diabetes Prevention Program

-The initial diagnosis of diabetes can be managed in a variety of ways, depending on the severity of the illness at the time of diagnosis.
+The initial diagnosis of diabetes can be managed in various ways, depending on the severity of the illness at the time of diagnosis.
 Lifestyle interventions (behavior modification education) are of utmost importance in the care and management of people with diabetes.
 Research over the past few decades has consistently shown that such interventions have immense positive effects on the successful long-term management of diabetes.

 Additional Resources on Diabetes Prevention